St Winifred’s Catholic Primary School

 - records kept by Teaching Assistants working 1:1 with children.

-- a termly sample taken of a Maths, English and Science tasks
+- a termly sample taken of maths and writing tasks

 Each teacher to keep a SEND file in class, containing:-

 - instructions/plans for classroom assistants ‘ work with SEN children